killermann/facilitator-cards/content/cards/case-studies.md

 ---

-Create case studies handouts for participants to examine.
-There should be a case study and then a series of questions for participants to work through.
-Give groups ample time to process the case studies, and come to their own conclusions.
+Prepare a case study handout for each group.
+Ideally, in addition to the explanation of the situation, include a series of questions for groups to work through.
+You can give all the groups the same case study (to compare different answers), or different case studies (to cover more ground).
+When they're all done, have a spokesperson from each group summarize their discussion for the full group.